-I study the neuroscience of behavior change.
-My approach is interdisciplinary and multimodal: I use diverse methods (e.g., genomics, pharmacological manipulation, functional and structural neuroimaging, real-time neurofeedback, eye tracking) to resolve the biological signals that describe individual behavior.
-By characterizing the neural mechanisms supporting learning, cognitive control, and decision making, I develop robust models of behavior that can inform more effective behavior change interventions across the continuum of health.
+I study motivated behavior change.
+My approach is interdisciplinary and multimodal: I use diverse methods (e.g., genomics, pharmacological manipulation, neuroimaging, eye tracking, mobile experience sampling and physiological monitoring) to resolve and integrate the many signals that describe individual behavior.
+By characterizing the neural and psychological mechanisms supporting learning, cognitive control, and decision making, I develop robust models of behavior that can inform more effective behavior change interventions.

 My current research focuses on three questions: